ethereum/go-ethereum/content/docs/tools/Clef/apis.md

 }
 ```

-## UI API
+## Internal (UI) API

+Clef has one native console-based UI, for operation without any standalone tools.
+However, there is also an API to communicate with an external UI.
+To enable that UI, the signer needs to be started with the `--stdio-ui` option, which allocates `stdin` / `stdout` for the UI API.
-These methods needs to be implemented by a UI listener.

-By starting the signer with the switch `--stdio-ui-test`, the signer will invoke all known methods, and expect the UI to respond with
+The internal API methods need to be implemented by a UI listener.
+By starting the signer with the switch `--stdio-ui-test`, the signer will invoke all known methods, and expect the UI to respond with denials.
-denials.
 This can be used during development to ensure that the API is (at least somewhat) correctly implemented.
-See `pythonsigner`, which can be invoked via `python3 pythonsigner.py test` to perform the 'denial-handshake-test'.

 All methods in this API use object-based parameters, so that there can be no mixup of parameters: each piece of data is accessed by key.

+An example (insecure) proof-of-concept external UI has been implemented in [`pythonsigner.py`](https://github.com/ethereum/go-ethereum/blob/master/cmd/clef/pythonsigner.py).

+The model is as follows:

+* The user starts the UI app (`pythonsigner.py`).
+* The UI app starts `clef` with `--stdio-ui`, and listens to the
+process output for confirmation-requests.
+* `clef` opens the external HTTP API.
+* When the `signer` receives requests, it sends a JSON-RPC request via `stdout`.
+* The UI app prompts the user accordingly, and responds to `clef`.
+* `clef` signs (or not), and responds to the original request.

 See the [ui API changelog](https://github.com/ethereum/go-ethereum/blob/master/cmd/clef/intapi_changelog.md) for information about changes to this API.

-OBS!
-A slight deviation from `json` standard is in place: every request and response should be confined to a single line.
+**NOTE** A slight deviation from `json` standard is in place: every request and response should be confined to a single line.
 Whereas the `json` specification allows for linebreaks, linebreaks __should not__ be used in this communication channel, to make
 things simpler for both parties.

+### Methods

-### ApproveTx / `ui_approveTx`
+#### ApproveTx / `ui_approveTx`

 Invoked when there's a transaction for approval.

-#### Sample call
+##### Sample call

 Here's a method invocation:
 ```bash